-Jacqueline Wilson on a picture book which tells a multi-layered story… <!–break–>
+Jacqueline Wilson on Picture This which tells a multi-layered story…

 I wish I’d written Picture This by Alison Jay.
 This might sound a little odd when I say that the text consists of 25 words, all nouns.
 However, the detailed subtle illustrations tell a complex story, although at first glance it just seems an ordinary but very attractive picture book.
 But if you look carefully at each page you realise this is a multi-layered story about time and the seasons, point of view and perspective, a play on traditional nursery rhymes, and a whole series of adventures experienced by a girl and a boy and their toy bear and rabbit.

 The first page is a picture of a clock about to strike one, with a mouse poised expectantly on top, ready to run down.
 There are four pictures painted on the clock, of a dog, a cat, a snail and a snowman, miniatures of future pages in the story.
 The next page shows us a springtime park with a dog leaping after a ball and a girl and boy running towards a hill with a well on top.
 The mouse is perched on a daffodil, tail tightly wound round the stem.
 It’s not going to fall down, but soon Jack and Jill are going to come a cropper.
 Each picture leads us on, tiny clues telling us what’s going to come next as we progress through the seasons.

 This is a book that’s beautiful to look at – again and again and again.

 Picture This by Alison Jay is published by Templar Publishing (1 84011 048 1, £9.99 hbk, 1 84011 049 X, £4.99 pbk, 1 84011 200 X, £4.99 board).

 Jacqueline Wilson’s latest book is Secrets, published by Doubleday (0 385 60182 4, £10.99 hbk).